Cabin weddings in the Smoky Mountains are a perfect fit for today’s “micro weddings”—intimate and tailored to your personality.

 With a smaller group, you can really socialize.
 Sit down for a leisurely meal, whether it’s high-end steak or down-home BBQ.
 Not a fan of big wedding cakes?
 Opt for a simple cake from a local bakery, or serve an array of fancy pastries or cupcakes instead.
 Get local flowers, hire a local musician, or bring your favorite recorded music.

-Book a cabin where you can all stay under one roof.
-Wildbriar Inn sleeps up to 25 on three levels (with an elevator for guests who need a little help).
-Keaton’s Firefly Meadow sleeps up to 34 and features a private swimming pool.
+Book a large group cabin rental where you can all stay under one roof.
 If guests prefer their own cabins, we’ve got neighboring cabins where folks can have their own places—next door to family and friends.